Botox for Non-Surgical Jaw Reduction

 Side effects and adverse events from jaw reduction surgery can be severe and permanent, so it is essential to consider all your options before surgery.

-The recovery time can be significant after the surgery, with most patients needing to take one to three weeks off work or school.
+Recovery time after the surgery can be significant, with most patients needing to take one to three weeks off work or school.
 The entire healing period is typically 6-12 weeks, with braces being added at about six weeks to help with teeth alignment.
 Jaw surgery is typically considered safe when performed by an experienced, licensed surgeon, though the side effects and recovery time are significant compared to non-surgical treatment.

 When is jaw surgery necessary for TMJ?